harrisoncramer/gitlab.nvim/README.md

 })
 ```

+Please note that this approach may cause issues if you update the Neovim plugin, but do not rebuild your binary.

 ## Extra Goodies

 If you are like me and want to quickly switch between recent branches and recent merge request reviews and assignments, check out the git scripts contained <a href="https://github.com/harrisoncramer/.dotfiles/blob/main/scripts/bin/git-reviews">here</a> and <a href="https://github.com/harrisoncramer/.dotfiles/blob/main/scripts/bin/git-authored">here</a> for inspiration.